-Located north of Chinatown and separated on the East Side by Canal Street, Little Italy is the area where the first Italian immigrants settled.
+Located north of Chinatown and separated on the East Side by Canal Street, Little Italy is where the first Italian immigrants settled.

-Little Italy is currently being taken over by Chinatown and other neighborhoods and is becoming smaller and smaller in size.
+New York's Little Italy is slowly being absorbed by surrounding neighborhoods (mainly Chinatown) and is becoming smaller and smaller in size.

-The neighborhood’s most important street is called Mulberry Street.
-Here you will find the best Italian restaurants and bars.
+The neighborhood’s most important street is Mulberry Street which is almost all of what remains of Little Italy today.
+Here, you'll find the best Italian restaurants and bars.

 If you have a sweet tooth, we recommend visiting New York’s oldest and most famous bakery: Ferrara Bakery & Cafe on 195th Grand Street.